richardklose/mac-o-dos/README.md

 * Install Dosbox-X Config File into the .app
 * Install DOS application into the .app
 * Install Dosbox-X for either Apple Silicon Macs or Intel Macs into the .app
+* Optionally add an Info.plist and an icon to the .app

 ## Installation